 Then, in the spring of 2013, she went for her usual stroll around her farm in Townsend, MA, and collapsed.
 “The next thing I knew, I was waking up in the cardiac-care unit, diagnosed with diastolic heart failure,” says Holloway, who’s 52.
 “It was very frightening.”
 She required a wheelchair, supplemental oxygen, and nursing care for more than six months.

-Diastolic heart failure occurs when the heart’s left ventricle loses its ability to relax normally, so the heart can’t fill with blood during the rests between heartbeats.
+Diastolic heart failure occurs when the heart’s left ventricle loses its ability to relax normally, so the heart has a harder time filling with blood during the rests between heartbeats.
 Doctors aren’t exactly sure what caused Sandra’s heart failure, but they suspect the chemotherapy she’d gotten for her cancer (chemo can sometimes cause heart damage) as well as her obesity may have played a role; being overweight or obese has been recognized as a risk factor for developing heart failure for some time, according to a 2016 research roundup published in the journal Circulation.

 Her son Zachary, 29, had graduated from high school with plans to join the Army but changed his mind when his mother got ill.
 But, Holloway says, “I told him, ‘This is what you're meant to do and you're going to go.
 I’ll work on me.’”
 She also has a daughter, Kaleigh, age 23.